diegopoza/guest-writer/articles/section-c.markdown

 ```

 <!-- Then, add the following .... on the iOS end. (not tested yet.
 Leave empty for now) -->

+In the above code snippets, a combination of the host and scheme seperated by a colon will produce the callback URL previously defined.
+While this doesn't have to be the case, the callback URL must at least start with the said combination to work as expected.

 #### Listen to the received URL